 As we all know Diabetes Patients can easily catch Coronavirus, How to maintain Immunity in Diabetes Patients

-Coronavirus can spread from infected animals but human-to-human transmission can be also possible.
-It affects like any other respiratory tract disease, through contaminated air-droplets that come out of the mouth of infected persons when talking, coughing or sneezing.
+Like any other respiratory tract disease, coronavirus transmits through contaminated air-droplets that come out of the mouth of infected persons when talking, coughing or sneezing.
 It has the ability to survive in the environment from a few hours to a few days and it depends on the surface and existing environmental conditions.
 Touching affected surfaces and then touching the mouth or nasal region can be the means of transmission.
 It can be killed in the environment through alcohol-based solutions.

 DIABETICS WITH COVID-19

 People with diabetes should plan ahead of time what is to be done before they get infected with this virus.
 For this contact with the health care provider at hand and keeping a stock of medications and supplies for continuous sugar monitoring at home is essential so that they need not to leave the house if they become ill.
 There is deterioration of glycemic control at the time of infection.

 In a condition like diabetes, even minor health risks can prove expensive.
 Since blood sugar levels can be brittle during this phase and impact immunity, one should drink plenty of fluids and prevent dehydration.
 It is also very important to take care of and avoid minor cuts and bleeds.
 Having good foot hygiene, along with hand hygiene should not be ignored at this vulnerable time.
 Meticulous skin care can ensure that cuts and bleeds do not turn into major infections which can have an impact on blood flow.
 So there are certain rules which can be followed during illness and recommended for any stressful situation.
 These are known as “Sick day rules” which can effectively help diabetics to deal with the disease during COVID-19 infection.

 - Monitor your blood glucose